 Get College Credit for Work & Life Experience

-Have you served in the armed forces?
+Have you served in the United States Armed Forces?
 Learned a second language?
 Started your own business?
-A lot of your life experience could be worth college credit.
-After all, the world is your campus.
+Your life experience could be worth college credit.

 These non-traditional credits can come from work and life experience, military training, or national testing programs.
 Read on to learn about life credits from non-traditional sources, such as:

-to see if your experience translates into college credit.
+Prior learning can be assessed by providing documentation of training content, hours, and a summarization of learning outcomes and application to an Ashford program.
 In most cases, you will need to document what you've learned.
 Check out the PLA Documentation Guide and the PLA Student Handbook to learn how PLA works.

 These two organizations review training and experience and evaluate them for college credit.

-This organization reviews training, occupations, and other sources of learning outside the classroom.
-ACE then recommends certain experiences as the equivalent of college courses.
+The ACE reviews training, occupations, and other sources of learning outside the classroom, and then recommends certain experiences as the equivalent of college courses.
 See if your training or experience has been evaluated.